 3.3.4.
 In case of trading those CFD contracts that have limited period of trading (expiration date), all orders executed on one contract will be closed by the last quote.

-Also, please, take into consideration that Swap Free option is not available for trading on CFD instruments.
+Also, please, consider that Swap Free option is not available for trading on CFD instruments.